S06 E10: Ripple Effects

 Because if one perpetrator hid in plain sight in your organization for over a decade, you cannot assume she's the only one.

-That's not even digging into like the people my mother brought in, you know, that could also be out here have perpetrators as moms, you know.
+That's not even digging into like the people my mother brought in, you know, that could also be out here, have perpetrators as moms, you know.

 There are so many like layers to this that my mom negatively impacted their strategy, their numbers, you know, how they look at research,

 the things that, you know, didn't work for Colin, which has worked for so many others.
+And so like, how much of that are they taking in?
+Right.

 And again, like you said, I am sure that Victoria took it in good faith.
+I am sure that she 100% believes that Colin died of NMO.

 But then finding out that there's even a possibility that he didn't,